Product Launch: The Ultimate Guide provides a big-picture perspective of launching a product.

 The Launch Director

-The launch director is the one that drives the bus.
-They are ultimately accountable for the success of a product launch, they shape and negotiate launch objectives, they keep the launch team focused, they keep key stakeholders informed, and they monitor KPIs.
+The launch director is the one who drives the bus.
+They are ultimately accountable for the success of a product launch.
+They shape and negotiate launch objectives, keep the launch team focused, inform key stakeholders, and monitor KPIs.

-Launch ambassadors provide insight from functional areas and domain expertise where needed.
+Readiness owners provide insight from functional areas and domain expertise where needed.
 They are representatives of functional areas like finance, legal, product management, corporate marketing, sales operations, customer success, and so forth.
-Or they could provide deep domain expertise about markets, technologies, methods, or government regulations that are critical to a successful launch.
+They could also provide deep domain expertise about markets, technologies, methods, or government regulations that are critical to a successful launch.

 The Project Manager